raivivek/raivivek.github.io/content/programming/vim-for-writing.md

 navigation, custom shortcuts, and quick compile or debug tools.
 However, let's say this for record, you do not need to know Vimscript to use Vim and neither it is one of the most friendly languages to learn.

-Although, I do like Vim as an excellent code editor, it is also a fantastic choice for general-purpose writing.
-Almost all of my emails, homework, diary notes are written, edited and proof-read in Vim.

 An important component of this experience is a set of plugins I added to my configuration, allowing me to observe typos, spelling mistakes, auto-correct